INTRO: GOODBYE 2018!

 In the best tradition of continental philosophy, in doing what follows we will probably lump together natural sciences with humanistics, and mathematics with social media; so let’s at least try to laminate and discriminate in the same take.

 As we know from physics: the things of time and space are connected or rather disconnected in a way that does nor promise much if any coherence.
 At least not in a way we understand the word “coherence”.
-There is the law in physics preventing the loss of information; and there is another, preventing that information will ever be complete.
-If we do need more art now is a valid question.
-[LINK] If what Rib produces is art or if it is some other (social) activity is another valid question.
+There is the law in physics preventing the loss of information; and there is another one, preventing that information will ever be complete.
+If we do need more art is a valid question now.
+If what Rib produces is art or if it is some other (social) activity is another valid question.
 This text will flatly refuse to answer, in the hope that you will believe it can, but it simply won’t.

 This text also wants to propose, or rather remind, that the most significant – the main – activity of Rib is the production of a certain space, as both a concrete and a mental, abstract space.
 Such a space encompasses and underestimates but always exceeds the total sum of the production of artworks, events and media discourse around it, and can not be mapped or defined solely by tracing the relations of production or the trajectory of artwork as object or artwork as process/labor.
 (The sum here never seems complete, showing a consistent surplus that is hard to be accounted for; this surplus, or excess, or exception – or misunderstanding, or abstraction, or tendency – is probably the aspect of this space that can be named “art”.)